sgutierrez8c54/codeserv/The-FTC-Control-System.md

 ### REV Robotics Expansion Hub
 The REV Robotics Expansion Hub is the electronic input/output (or “I/O”) module that lets the Robot Controller talk to the robot’s motors, servos, and sensors.
 The Robot Controller communicates with the Expansion Hub through a serial connection.
 For the situation where an Android smartphone is used as the Robot Controller, a USB cable is used to establish the serial connection.
 For the situation where a REV Robotics Control Hub is used (which has a built-in Android controller) an internal serial connection is used to connect the Robot Controller to the Expansion Hub.

 The Expansion Hub is also connected to a 12V battery which is used to power the Expansion Hub, the motors, the servos and sensors.
-The Robot Controller typically has its own internal battery
+If an Android smartphone is used as the Robot Controller, then the smartphone will have its own independent battery.
+If a REV Robotics Control Hub is used as the Robot Controller, then the Control Hub will use the main 12V battery to power its internal Android device.

 <p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/REVExpansionHubLayout.jpg" width="600"><p>